 So the next time you see an ad for a toddler class, you can let go of the mom guilt.
 You will know that your child is NOT missing out.
 What your child needs most is YOU, and not some online class.

 Did this post help you?
 Share it with someone you know who will find it helpful too!

 About the author: Dr. Victoria Nolasco is a developmental and behavioral pediatrician, clinical associate professor of pediatrics, and a certified positive discipline coach.
-She is also mom to a two-year-old.
+She is also mom to a three-year-old.
 Her blog, effectivemommy.com, is dedicated to happy and confident parenting for toddler moms.
 Follow Effective Mommy on Facebook or Instagram.